In this list of reviews and buying guide, we take a look at the best Bluetooth meat thermometers for BBQ and grilling.

 Essentially, Wi-Fi and Bluetooth work in the same frequency of 2.4 GHz.
 The difference is the purpose of each and the range.

-Bluetooth connects wireless devices over short distances while Wi-Fi connects devices to the internet, so it has a broader range.
+Bluetooth connects wireless devices over short distances, while Wi-Fi connects devices to the internet, and has a far greater wireless range.

 Maximizing Your Bluetooth Thermometer’s Performance

 For best performance, try to reduce the number of obstacles between the grill and the phone.